digiltd/oh-rtd-test/Hardware-FAQ.md

 ## Introduction

-This page summarizes how to get openHAB server running on specific ARM hardware (it does not cover add-on bindings).
+This page summarizes how to get openHAB server running on specific ARM hardware.

 ## ARM Single-Board Computers